 In this post we have created a very basic Flask application.
-We have deployed it to Docker in this post.
-Now we want to deploy it onto Heroku, a container based PaaS platform (hence fully managed) that allows us to build and run our applications entirely in the cloud.
-If you want to follow along, it would be best to also first read this and this post.
-All code in this post will entirely be based on the code from these articles.
+We then created a Docker container and ran it locally in this post.
+Now we want to deploy it onto Heroku, which is essentially a container based PaaS platform (and hence fully managed) that allows us to build and run our applications entirely in the cloud.
+All code in this post will entirely be based on the code from the articles I referred to above.

 Create Heroku account

 First, create an Heroku account.
 Head over to the website and sign up for an account if you don’t have one yet.